dbos-inc/durable-execution-benchmark/README.md

 It also required rearchitecting the application into two separate services (a Temporal worker and an API server) and adding a runtime dependency on a third service, the Temporal Server.
 The total size of the Temporal implementation is 192 lines of code.

-All three implementations require Postgres with pgvector as a vector store.
+All three implementations use Postgres with pgvector as a vector store.
 If you have Docker, you can start Postgres with:

 ```shell